 With the largest surface area of all the models in our review, it's no surprise that the Blizzard floats very well.
 Despite the size, the footprint does not feel cumbersome, and it helps keep the feet steady and secure even in fluffy fresh powder.
-Sometimes a large surface area can increase the weight enough to impede flotation instead of improving it, but this shoe struck the perfect balance between the two without making walking to feel awkward.
+Sometimes a large surface area can increase the weight enough to impede flotation instead of improving it, but this shoe strikes the perfect balance between the two without causing walking to feel awkward.

 Despite the large surface area on this shoe, it's quite easy to walk in, especially in deep snow.
 The width keeps you steady, and the full binding mount means that the tails fall away as you walk.
-This can feel odd at first if it's new to you but quickly becomes second nature.
+This can feel odd at first if it's new to you, but it quickly becomes second nature.
 While stepping over rocks or logs and backing up can be tricky with this style of shoe, walking along a trail or, especially, through virgin snow drifts, is pretty dreamy.

 Ease of Use

 Honestly, part of the security of a binding system is psychological.
 It should inspire confidence and not leave you wondering about durability or strength.
-While we had no issues with the bindings on the Blizzard III in our time with them, the thin wires that lace up the system simply do not feel as reliable as most of the burlier straps.
+While we had no issues with the bindings on the Blizzard in our time with them, the thin wires that lace up the system do not feel as reliable as most of the burlier straps.

-This is a very comfortable system once you get everything situated.
+All that aside, this is a very comfortable system once you get everything situated.
 The padded areas that wrap around the foot help distribute pressure evenly and are also warm.
 While other, more strappy bindings might be more secure, they can also feel constrictive and are easy to over-torque and create pressure points, especially with less rigid shoes or boots.

 These are an investment, though we feel they are generally worth the price for what you get.
 However, there are also cheaper options that are a bit more versatile and durable.